Chong Chiu Sen

 Chong Chiu Sen is a Malaysian-born Chinese Carnatic vocalist.
 He was an apprentice of Carnatic musician D. K. Pattammal who also adopted him as her god-grandson and named him Sai Madhana Mohan Kumar.

 Biography

 Chong was introduced to Carnatic music through Bhajans.
 He started formal training in Bhajan singing under the tutelage of Datin Shanthi Jegathesan and R. Vatsala in Malaysia.
 Chong was interested in both, playing the harmonium and singing Bhajans.
-He learned to play the harmonium from Sri Jullius Tan Teck Joo and practiced basic vocal training under Vijayalakshmi Kulaveerasingam from Kuala Lumpur, Malaysia.
+He learned to play the harmonium from Jullius Tan Teck Joo and practiced basic vocal training under Vijayalakshmi Kulaveerasingam from Kuala Lumpur, Malaysia.

 Subsequently, he studied Bharatha Natyam under Usha Srinivasan and started learning the veena under Sangeetha Kala Acharya, Kalpakam Swaminathan.
-He had an opportunity to meet D.K Pattammal at her home and sing for her.
+He had an opportunity to meet Padma Vibhushan, Sangita Kalanidhi, Gana Sarasvati, Smt.
+D.K Pattammal at her home and sing for her.
 His rendition of Maha Ganapathim in raga nattai convinced her to accept him as her student.
 She later adopted him as her god-grandson and name him Sai Madhana Mohan Kumar.